PharosVPN

 A controller that dials out to everything.

-Buoys are already public — they must be, to terminate tunnels — so initiates outbound mTLS to each of them. also dials out to a remote (reverse tunnel), so the controller needs zero inbound ports anywhere.
+Nodes are already public — they must be, to terminate tunnels — so coxswain initiates outbound mTLS to each of them. coxswain also dials out to a remote relay (reverse tunnel), so the controller needs zero inbound ports anywhere.

 §3 · component responsibilities